BurntSushi/blog/content/post/rust-error-handling.md

 ### Composing custom error types

-In the last section, we looked at the real `try!` macro and how it does automatic type conversion for us by calling `From::from` on the error value.
+In the last section, we looked at the real `?` operator and how it does automatic type conversion for us by calling `From::from` on the error value.
 In particular, we converted errors to `Box<Error>`, which works, but the type is opaque to callers.